Haw Par Villa is renowned, or should I say notorious, for being Singapore’s weirdest attraction.

 What’s undeniable, on the other hand, is that Jiang is widely regarded by the Chinese as representative of heavenly justice.
 Revered as they were, Chinese rulers and leaders were expected to put subjects before themselves.
 Failing to do so, too often, invites punishment by the gods themselves.

 3. The Oath of the Peach Garden (桃园三结义, Tao Yuan San Jie Yi)

-A major event in the classic Chinese saga, the Romance of the Three Kingdoms, the declaration of brotherhood by Liu Bei, Guan Yu, and Zhang Fei has for centuries, symbolized loyalty and devotion to the Chinese.
-To a great extent, it represents honor and integrity too; Guan and Zhang remained loyal to Liu Bei throughout their lives despite their faction being the weakest.
+A major event in the classic Chinese saga The Romance of the Three Kingdoms, the declaration of brotherhood by Liu Bei, Guan Yu, and Zhang Fei has for centuries, symbolized loyalty and devotion to the Chinese.
+To a great extent, the episode also represents honor and integrity.
+Guan and Zhang remained loyal to Liu Bei throughout their lives despite their faction being the weakest.

 4. A Blissful Union? (美满良缘, Mei Man Liang Yuan)

 This bizarre display near the heart of the park is one of the most baffling in Haw Par Villa.
 And not just because there is no explanation accompanying it.

 The wolf bridegroom and the rabbit bride strongly indicate a disastrous and “carnivorous” union.
 In stark contrast, though, everything else in the homely surroundings suggests a blissful marriage.

 Given Haw Par Villa was built in the 1930s, a period when China was undergoing terrible social upheaval, could this macabre scene could be a satire of a tragic practice then?
 That of selling daughters to rich men for marriage?